 “Here I will make a horn grow for David and set up a lamp for my anointed one.Psalm 132:17

 You have exalted my horn like that of a wild ox; fine oils have been poured on me.Psalm 92:10

-The image of ‘horn’ represented power and might.
-The Anointed One (Masih) was a horn of David.
-But in his First Coming he did not wield his horn because he came as a Servant.
-But read what the prophets wrote his Second Coming will be like.
+The ‘horn’ represented power and authority.
+The Anointed One (Masih) was the horn of David.
+In his First Coming he did not wield his horn because he came as a Servant.
+But consider what his Second Coming will be like.

 Come near, you nations, and listen;Isaiah 34:1-8

 Let the earth hear, and all that is in it,

 the world, and all that comes out of it!